trent-soloman/stats220/README.md

 A little about me:

 - I am undertaking a degree in Bachelor of Science (Applied Statistics)
-- I am taking STATS 220 because it provides foundation knowledge and skills for later papers.
+- I am taking STATS 220 because it is part of a BSc, which will help me become a teacher.
 - I am interested in learning about the nature of stats220

 ***Favourite*** music artists